-- (Travel tip – European train tickets go on sale anywhere between 3-6 months in advance.
+- (Train travel tip #2 – European train tickets go on sale anywhere between 3-6 months in advance.
 The earlier you book your ticket, the cheaper it will be and you’ll get first choice of where you sit (did I mention husband neeeeeddddddsssss to be able to see our cases from wherever he is sitting).
 Ordering your tickets early means you get to choose from some of the cheap tickets that are available, if you wait until closer to your trip or god forbid the day of your trip (you monster) then it will cost you.
 Not gonna lie, I also enjoy having boxes ticked and one less thing to worry about so I like to do stuff as early as possible)

 Our Air Bnb Apartment in Brussels